Saturday, December 30, 2023

 Both Apollo and Zephyr often competed for the youth’s affection.

-Zephyr sent forth a violent wind, and changed the course of the discus.
+Zephyr sent a violent wind, and changed the course of the discus.

-When it struck the beautiful youth in the head, it killed him.
+It struck the beautiful youth in the head and killed him.

 The Earth created a flower in memory of the youth, taking his name,